swetasharma/Migrate-from-Spring-Boot-2-to-Spring-Boot-3/README.md

 </dependencyManagement>
 ```

-Add below property in properties file for swagger:
+Add the below property in the properties file for spring cloud config:
 ```
 spring.cloud.compatibility-verifier.enabled=false
 ```